 Download Identity Manager Reporting Agent, and then do the following:

 a.
-Sign in to the Azure AD management portal, and then select Active Directory.
+Sign in to the Microsoft Entra management portal, and then select Active Directory.

 b.
-Double-click the directory for which you are a global administrator and have an Azure AD Premium subscription.
+Double-click the directory for which you are a global administrator and have a Microsoft Entra ID P1 or P2 subscription.

 c.
 Select Configuration, and then download Reporting Agent.

 a.
 Download the MIMHReportingAgentSetup.exe file for the Identity Manager Service server.

 c.
 Run the agent installer.

 d.
 Make sure that the Identity Manager Reporting Agent service is running.

 e.
 Restart the Identity Manager service.

 Verify that Identity Manager Reporting Agent is working in Azure.